 Store clothes and towels in a separate laundry bag

 Shake off your beach towels and store them in a separate laundry or trash bag before bringing them inside.
 Toss in any clothes you wore, your swimsuit, and anything else that needs to be washed.

 Use a patio mat

-Laying out a mat in front of your door is a good idea no matter where you’re camping to help keep dirt out.
+Laying out a mat in front of your door is a good idea no matter where you’re camping to help keep dirt and sand out.
 These RV patio mats are lightweight and can be conveniently washed off, folded up, and stored in a travel bag.

 Keep a small broom and dustpan in your RV

 No matter how hard you try, there will still be sand that somehow manages to get in on the floor.
 Keeping a compact broom and dustpan on board can be very handy for doing a quick sweep after coming back in from the beach.